 employment does not include temporary or casual employment or employment as a person to whom regulation 12B applies.

 [Regulation 12 amended in Gazette 29 Jun 1994 p.
 3210; 22 Dec 1998 p.
-6852-3.]
+6852-3; 31 Oct 2012 p.
+5249.]

 12A.
 Temporary and casual employees

-(1) A person who became a member of the Superannuation Fund pursuant to regulation 11(3), 12(2) or 12(5) as in force before the coming into operation of the Fire Brigades (Superannuation Fund) Amendment Regulations (No. 2) 1994 1 shall remain a member of the Superannuation Fund so long as that person continues in the employment of the chief executive officer or an associated employer.
+(1) A person who became a member of the Superannuation Fund pursuant to regulation 11(3), 12(2) or 12(5) as in force before the coming into operation of the Fire Brigades (Superannuation Fund) Amendment Regulations (No. 2) 1994 1 shall remain a member of the Superannuation Fund so long as that person continues in the employment of the FES Commissioner or an associated employer.

 (2) Where a person becomes a temporary or casual employee after the coming into operation of the Fire Brigades (Superannuation Fund) Amendment Regulations (No. 2) 1994 1, that person shall, by virtue of this subregulation, become a Category B member of the Superannuation Fund when that person becomes a temporary or casual employee and shall remain a Category B member of the Superannuation Fund so long as he or she remains a temporary or casual employee.